Sputtering flow control

 Proper partial pressures of reactive gasses must be maintained within the chamber to prevent target poisoning.
 Fast response times and fine flow resolution are crucial to this application.
 For longer cathode arrays and sputtering applications using multiple gas sources, multiple mass flow controllers can be controlled from one serial connection or through analog input/output.

-Alicat Conductor-Series instruments were developed specifically for this application.
+Alicat IVC-Series instruments were developed specifically for this application.

 - Relative Insensitivity to Process & Ambient Temperature and Pressures Changes